 Likewise, the Local Government Association of South Australia explains:

 Under the Local Government Act 1999, the only decision-making power which is likely to be placed in the hands of the public is that of electing Council Members every 4 years.
 The Act empowers an elected Council in South Australia to make policy, strategic and budget decision except where delegated to staff, a committee, or a subsidiary, but delegations for decision-making cannot be made to the public. (p.
 2)

 As Carson argues, however, that the promise of the Empower level is not about statutory authority but a promise to “implement what you decide”.
 Responsibility for the decision can lie with the elected body while still honouring the promise.
 She gives the example of “a state government minister who has allowed the affected community to make controversial land – use planning decisions and promised to implement their decision” (p.
 69).

 Empower implies that this process is in relationship to significant issues.
-Empowerment is the “ongoing capacity of individuals or groups to act on their own behalf to achieve a greater measure of control over their lives and destinies” (pp. 92-93).
-It means that people can have meaningful control over important aspects of their lives.
-Providing people with the opportunity to make decisions about minor issues is not necessarily empowerment (e.g., giving people the power to decide whether they pay with cash or a credit card is not operating at the Empower level).
+Providing people with the opportunity to make decisions about minor issues is not necessarily an example of operating at this level (e.g., giving people the power to decide whether they pay with cash or a credit card is not operating at the Empower level).

 Using the Spectrum of Public Participation